TomRich01/Nation-Simulator/README.md

 Since I'm not a very good programmer, I could use help.

 Much needs implementation such as economy, banking, investing, housing, and UI...
 UI is a huge pain for some reason.

+### Technologies and their use

+So far, HTML, CSS, and Javascript are being used.
+I've included Boostrap, but will be trying to cut it out after I get CSS Grids and Flexbox working.
+Vue.js will probably take the place of JQuery (maybe).